gfwilliams/Greenpower/README.md

 * `Add Trigger`, then fill in `doPost`/`Head`/`From spreadsheet`,`On form submit` and `Save`
 * Up top right click `Deploy`, `New Deployment`
 * Select `Web app` as type.
 Call it `Greenpower pusher` then allow `Anyone` to use it
-* Click `Deploy` and copy the `Web app` URL: https://script.google.com/macros/s/......./exec
+* Click `Deploy` and copy the `Web app` URL: `https://script.google.com/macros/s/......./exec`
-* Go to https://gfwilliams.github.io/Greenpower/car.html on your phone, tap, `set URL` and paste it in
+* Go to `https://gfwilliams.github.io/Greenpower/car.html` on your phone, tap, `set URL` and paste the URL in (it might be worth saving the URL in the spreadsheet itself!)

+### Spreadsheet Extras

+You can create a Sheet2 to show the current values.

+* In Row 1, paste in your Web API URL (above) just so you remember it
+* In Row 2, Col 1, paste in `=Sheet1!A1` then drag along to column N to clone (this will copy all column headings)
+* In Row 3, Col 1, paste in `=CHOOSEROWS(TOCOL(Sheet1!A$3:Sheet1!A$100000,1),-1)` then drag along to column N to clone (this formula will copy the *value in the last populated column*)

+Now if you want to add a Gauge:

+* Type in a value name, say `Speed` in one spare cell
+* In the cell to a right, press `=` and click on a value you're interested in
+* Now Highlight both cells, and click `Insert` -> `Chart`
+* Under `Chart Editor` on the right, click `Chart Type` and scroll down to `Gauge`
+* Now under `Customise`, `Gauge` you can set the range you want for min/max